Tsumi3000/Chiffrage-de-Vigenere/README.md

-# Chiffrage de Vigenère
+# Vigenère Cipher

-Sous Windows, lancez le jeu en executant "Chiffrage de Vigenère.bat"
+ > On Windows, start the game by executing "Vigenère Cipher.bat"

-Sous Linux, lancez le jeu en executant "Chiffreage de Vigenère.sh"
+ > On Linux, start the game by executing "Vigenère Cipher.sh"